-In this post, part of a series on change management & implementation, we go a bit deeper into the topic of participation.
+In this post, part of a series on participation in change management & implementation.
 Why?
 There is consistent evidence that stakeholder and employee participation in change planning and implementation is associated with greater success of change efforts.
 This does not mean that participation is a panacea or that it works equally well in all situations.
 I think it does mean that if you are leading any type of implementation effort that requires people to change (which is most, if not all of them!), you should think carefully about how you are addressing employee and stakeholder participation as part of your change approach.

 Over the last 10 years, I have come to view participation as essential to effective implementation.
 This was an evolutionary process, informed by trial and error (emphasis on error!) with different methods and approaches, as well as an important shift in how I viewed both my role and stakeholders’ roles in the implementation process.
 In short, I learned to control less, listen more, and get a lot better at creating truly collaborative environments.
 (I wrote a bit about this transformation in this post.)
 Facilitating effective participation is not easy.
 It demands nuance and skill, but in the end, I’ve always found the benefits outweigh the costs.